OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### GPRS SIM800L

-This peripheral uses the UART protocol to connect to the MCU and a digital pin for control of the start, as we can see in the figure below.
-It is powered from the lithium battery (3.7V - 4.2V).
+This peripheral uses the UART protocol to connect to the MCU and to a digital pin to control the start, as shown in the figure below.
+It is powered from a lithium battery (3.7V - 4.2V).

 ![GPRS Sim800L pin connections.](img/Sim800LSCH.PNG "fig:")

 ### FTDI Basic

-The module connects to the MCU via UART protocol and shares the same GND reference.
+The module connects to the MCU through the UART protocol and shares the same GND reference.

 ### RTC DS3231

-Este periferico se conecta al MCU a través del protocolo I2C, se utilizan dos resistencia de pull up en los pines de comunicación (ver figura [fig:DS3231PinCon] ), además cuenta con una pila pequeña que lo alimenta en caso de corte de energía.
+This peripheral is connected to the MCU through the I2C protocol, two pull-up resistors are used in the communication pins (see figure [fig:DS3231PinCon] ).
+It also has a small battery to power it in case of power failure.

 ![RTC DS3231 pin connections.](img/ds3231SCH.PNG "fig:")

 # Installation and Start-up

-This section introduces the start-up of the device, gives a brief description of the software to be used and describes the commands required for configuration.
-A continuación se muestra una vita 3D del dispositivo LoRa Gateway IoT y un detalle de con cada uno de sus componetes:
+This section introduces the device start-up, it also gives a brief description of the software to be used and describes the commands required for the configuration.
+Below is a 3D view of the LoRa Gateway IoT device and a detail of each component:

 -   U1: GPRS module SIM 800L
 -   U2: Lopy 4